solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 ```

 Nice!
 You have an entire Solana network running on your machine.
 Keep this
-terminal window open -- if you close it the network shuts down.
-Head back to
+terminal window open -- if you close it this local network shuts down.
+Open a
-terminal window 1 and run these:
+new terminal window and run these:

 ```shell
 solana airdrop 100